 Speaking of one time zone for an entire planet, here's Swatch Time:

 In 1998, the Swiss watch company Swatch introduced Swatch Internet Time, also called .beat time.
 It eliminated hours and minutes, replacing them with a single number between 0 and 1000 that was called the beat.
 It also eliminated time zones.
 The concept was endorsed by Nicholas Negroponte, founder and chairman of the MIT Media Lab.

 The Swatch company knew that their new system would be met with resistance and their watches would need to display both times for many years.
 They built and sold watches that displayed both traditional hours and minutes as well as beat time.
 The photo shows a Swatch displaying the beat time as 484.
-It simultaneously displays conventional time as 11:37.
+It simultaneously displays conventional time (for the local time zone) as 11:37.

 Each beat represents 86.4 seconds in traditional time.
-Midnight is expressed as @0 and noon as @500.
+The start of each day is expressed as @0 and mid-day as @500.
 Note the @ symbol is pronounced “at”.
 You might have breakfast at 350 and dinner at 750.
 Imagine texting your friends in faraway places, “Zoom meeting today @875” without having to specify time zones.

 I liked the idea and Swatch promoted it widely for a time.
 However, this was a step too far for most people.
 Although Swatch beat time disappeared in the early 2000s, there are still people who are enthusiastic over the idea.
 Many think that the effort stood a better chance if it were not the effort of a single company, but instead an international standards effort.

 Beat time is already supported on a number of systems and languages and is simple enough to implement on systems that don't.
 For systems that don't directly support beat time, this C function computes it:

 Click the button to see the current beat time computed by this function.